Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 A US-specialist desk that understands PFIC, QEF, FATCA, FBAR, and Form 8938 reporting — not just generally, but specifically as they apply to Portugal Golden Visa fund subscriptions.
 We don't substitute for your US cross-border tax advisor, but we know enough to coordinate with them effectively and to avoid the structural mistakes that happen when the immigration team and the tax team aren't talking to each other.

-Direct relationships with the four US-eligible funds.
-We can introduce you to Mercúrio Fund II, INZ Fund, Pela Terra II, and Portugal Investment 1, and we can tell you which of them is currently open to new US subscriptions, which are at capacity, and which have changed their position recently.
+Direct relationships with US-eligible funds.
+We can help identify which funds are currently open to US subscriptions, which are at capacity, and which have changed their position recently.
 The fund landscape moves and a list that's accurate today may be partially stale in three months.

 An IRA/401(k) desk for the narrow cases where retirement-fund subscription can work — and the honesty to tell you when it can't.

 Coordinated legal, banking, and tax workstreams.
-We work with Portuguese immigration lawyers (including our reviewing lawyer David Simões Fitas, OA #67185P), FATCA-compliant Portuguese banks, and specialist currency exchange providers.
+We work with Portuguese immigration lawyers, FATCA-compliant Portuguese banks, and specialist currency exchange providers.
 We coordinate across all of them so you're not project-managing four simultaneous workstreams yourself.

 Fixed-fee pricing quoted upfront.
 No hourly billing, no surprise charges.
 You know the full advisory cost before you commit.